An app designed to help people to train and test their knowledge on first-aid or emergency situations

 Users are blocked and feel lost during first-aid and emergency situations.

-The research revealed that users usually are frustrated during emergency events, but they still can perform simple actions, (such as find a glass of water, or give someone a piece of cloth), or they can follow an action plan.
+Conducting usability study revealed that users usually are frustrated during emergency events, but they still can perform simple actions, (such as find a glass of water, or give someone a piece of cloth), or they can follow an action plan.

 Besides, users were concerned about the usefulness of such an app, that's why I decided to focus user flow on sporadic learning encouraged by push notifications.